Inada YuMe Massage Chair Review

 Inada Yume Massage Chair Main - Chair institute

-Having said that, the Yume Robo makes good use of the airbags it has available.
-You can get an acceptable full body massage, or you can break the massage down by body region, accordingly:
+Having said that, the Yume Robo makes good use of its available airbags.
+You can get an acceptable full body massage, or you can break the massage down by body region accordingly:

 • Neck